SPRAW1/Hey-Max/README.md

 3. Upload your source CSVs (event_stream.csv) to BigQuery manually or through a scheduled process to mimic batch ingestion.

-4. In dbt Cloud:
-  - Configure your environment and connection settings
+4. In dbt Cloud, configure your environment connection settings and then trigger DBT run and DBT test
-     Run:
-        - dbt run to build models
-        - dbt test to validate models

 5. Connect Metabase to your BigQuery project, then use the curated models to build and explore dashboards.